radiojhero/players/CONTRIBUTING.md

 -   Before venturing on something big, open an issue about it first.
 Let us know and evaluate whether your idea is worthwhile, or you may end up wasting time on something we might not want to merge into the repository.
--   Don't forget to `npm run lint` before submitting your PR, so as to make sure the code adheres to our standards.
+-   Don't forget to `pnpm run lint` before submitting your PR, so as to make sure the code adheres to our standards.
 -   Remember you can still push more commits to your branch when needed after submitting your PR; you'll probably want to do this based on feedback.

 ## Known issues / TODOs / Help wanted

--   If the repository is in an NFS folder or a VM, chances are Webpack won't be able to properly watch file changes when running `npm start`; as such, pass `--env.poll` to the command so Webpack is instructed to manually poll file changes (e.g. `npm start -- --env.poll=1000`).
 -   This needs test suites!
 What a shame... orz